BrowserBook

 With BrowserBook you can:

-• Write automation logic in a Jupyter-style notebook.
+• Write automation logic in a Jupyter-style notebook with AI assistance.

-• Deploy notebooks to run via API or on a schedule [coming soon].
+• Deploy notebooks to run via API in secure, cloud-hosted browsers.

 • Integrate seamlessly with your agents and automation workflows.